 I already have the Sharepoint site setup.
 How do I setup the workstation OneDrive for Business and Sharepoint client?

 Scroll down this page to “Create a site – SharePoint” for complete Sharepoint setup.
-Otherwise, click below for the workstation setup.
+Otherwise, stop right here and click right below “setup onedrive client for business” for the workstation setup.

 Important Resource Links: